nj home citizen business government services A to Z departments

 General Guidelines for Using the New Jersey J&E Spreadsheets

-• The only J&E parameters allowed to be adjusted site-specifically are soil texture, depth to groundwater, depth of foundation, building air exchange rate, and the building perimeter.
+• The only J&E parameters allowed to be adjusted site-specifically are soil texture and depth to groundwater.

 • A soil/groundwater temperature of 13°C must be used.